ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Refresh the web page.

-    For information about the web browsers that are supported by the Web Chat, see [Browser Support](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=key-concepts#browsersupport){: external}.
+    For information about the web browsers that are supported by the web chat, see [Browser Support](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=key-concepts#browsersupport){: external}.

     ![Chat icon](images/web-chat-icon.png)

-    The Web Chat launcher icon is displayed at the end of the page.
+    The web chat launcher icon is displayed at the end of the page.
 The icon is blue unless you customize the accent color.

-    The placement of the Web Chat icon is always the same regardless of where you paste the script element into the web page source.
+    The placement of the web chat icon is always the same regardless of where you paste the script element into the web page source.
 The chat window is represented by a `div` HTML element.
     {: important}

 1. Click the icon to open the chat window and talk to your assistant.